veggiemonk/awesome-docker/README.md

 - [Practical Guide about Docker Commands in Spanish](https://github.com/brunocascio/docker-espanol) This spanish guide contains the use of basic docker commands with real life examples.
 - [Practical Introduction to Container Terminology](https://developers.redhat.com/blog/2018/02/22/container-terminology-practical-introduction/) The landscape for container technologies is larger than just docker.
 Without a good handle on the terminology, It can be difficult to grasp the key differences between docker and (pick your favorites, CRI-O, rkt, lxc/lxd) or understand what the Open Container Initiative is doing to standardize container technology.
 - [The Docker Handbook](https://www.freecodecamp.org/news/the-docker-handbook/) This 10,000+ words article is divided into 38 sections and walks readers through all the fundamentals of Docker with project examples.
-- [Bootstrapping Microservices](https://www.manning.com/books/bootstrapping-microservices-with-docker-kubernetes-and-terraform) by [Ashley Davis](https://twitter.com/ashleydavis75) - A practical and project-based guide to building applications with microservices, starts by building a Docker image for a single microservice and publishing it to a private container registry, finishes by deploying a complete microservices application to a production Kubernetes cluster.

 **Cheatsheets** by